 - Does the design fit your current aesthetic?
 If it’s been a while since your last site design, your personal writing style, logos, packages, or business location might have changed a bit.
 Make sure your website reflects your current business.

 Whether you decide to make a few little tweaks or some major layout changes, we are here to help.
-Simply contact our new support email and one of our support team will direct your request.
+Simply get in touch one of our support team will direct your request.

 4. Enhance your site’s security

 Have you changed your login passwords lately?
 Do you have pending plugin or theme updates?
 Little details like this often go undetected by most business owners, but they can weaken your site’s security.

 Before you get too far into the new year, it’s best to do a little housekeeping to make sure your site’s defences are good to go.

 Here’s a quick checklist to get you started:

 - Create new, strong passwords for your user login

 - Avoid obvious WordPress usernames

 - Update themes, plugins, and the WordPress core